9 Tips for selecting an appropriate business name

 Selecting of business name sound like a simple exercise for experienced business practitioners, but for Startups may be challenging.
 Despite this, a business name has so much to do in making your business a success.
 Here are some 9 tips that can help you in selecting a proper business name.

 Your business name is one of your sales promotion tools.
+Thus, Choose a name that is easy to remember, pronounce, spell and type.
 Customers use a variety of ways including search engines to find a business or service.
 Easy-to-spell names are memorable and easy to access through search engines.
 Thus, keep your business name simple and easy to spell as much as you can.
 A simple name sticks in the eyes and brains of your potential customers.

-In selecting your business name, don’t pick a name that could be a limitation to your business growth.
+Think about whether the name you choose will still be relevant as your business grows and changes.
+Don’t pick a name that could be a limitation to your business growth.
 Select a name that has a wider meaning yet is not confusing.
 In other words, do not select a name that limits you to a specific product or area.
 You may opt for “Sports Gears Store” instead of “Balls store”.
 Sports gears store give you a wide ground of selling more than one sports item but Balls will limit you to only selling balls.

 Since you will do business with people, it is worthwhile to consider what people say and believe.
+Ask friends and family for their opinions on the name you have chosen.
 For instance, in selecting a domain name, it is better to consider getting a .com domain name because many people consider .com domains to represent serious business rather than the .net and .org.
 If you force yourself to register outside the people’s beliefs, you will be taken casually and fail your business before starting.
 Hence, do not belittle peoples’ perceptions.

 5. Use a name that conveys some meaning